khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

 13. ![](./MediaFolder/media/image94.JPG)
+    Choose (1) for the disk we attached previously

 14. Select Y to configure the appliance as a database-only appliance and create and confirm a password for the database.
 As a result, the